tlenex/node-busmq/README.md

 * `key` - the metadata key to set or get
 * `value` - \[optional\] the value to set on the key.
-* `callback` - if setting a metadata value, it is called with no arguments upon success. if retrieving the value, it be called with the retrieved value.
+* `callback` - receives `err` as the first argument. if setting a metadata value, it is called with no further arguments. if retrieving the value, it is called with the retrieved value.

 ##### queue#pushed([callback])

 Returns the number of messages pushed by this client to the queue

+* `callback` - receives `err` and the number of pushed messages

 ##### queue#consumed([callback])

 Returns the number of messages consumed by this client from the queue

+* `callback` - receives `err` and the number of consumed messages

 #### Queue Events